-You wouldn’t think this gorgeous Eichler house was buried under shadows and duskiness in California’s Palo Alto.
-It wasn’t until Klopf Architecture took the project home under its wing that the midcentury modern home obtained a complete makeover, brightening up and breathing fresh and functional life into the family home.
+You wouldn’t think this gorgeous Eichler house used to be buried under shadows and duskiness in California’s Palo Alto.
+It wasn’t until Klopf Architecture took the project under their wing that the midcentury modern home obtained a complete makeover, brightening up and breathing fresh and functional life into the family home.
 Completed in 2017, the four bedroom Eichler remodel located in the heart of Silicon Valley is a perfect fit for a single family.

 Grey hues flow throughout the home, from the facade to the porcelain floor tiles that adorn the home’s inside, seamlessly connecting the outdoors to inside.
 Sticking to the palette, grey tiles form a backsplash on the wall behind the kitchen counter, adding a graceful touch to the contemporary homes interior.